ietf-tools/bibxml-service/README.rst

 When using Docker Compose, you run bibxml-indexer configuration first, and it sets up a network that will be joined by bibxml-service when you run it as the second step.
-That shared network gives bibxml-service access to static citation dataset index DB host.
+That shared network gives bibxml-service access to static citation dataset index DB
+(which is part of bibxml-indexer configuration).

 Ensure requisite environment variables are configured in the environment.
 For convenience, you can place in repository root a file `.env`